-Where You Can and Cannot Buy Alcohol in New England on Thanksgiving and Christmas
+Where You Can Get Alcohol in New England on Christmas and Thanksgiving Day

 Let's be honest about alcohol and the holidays for a minute.
 We've all seen the memes and heard the jokes about how much alcohol we need to get through the holidays with family.
 And of course, it's mainly referring to the Thanksgiving season through New Years Day.